Breaking the HISCO Barrier: Automatic Occupational Standardization with OccCANINE: Motivation

 \subsection{The problem of occupational coding}

-To be able to generate insights into everything from women's empowerment, social mobility, the effect of railways, first nature geography and the origins of the Industrial Revolution to the interplay of technology and development, we explicitly or implicitly need to know what people did for a living historically.\footnote{\cite{Goldin2006, Vries2008, Clark2023, Berger2019Railways, Vedel2023, Allen2009, Morkyr2016, milkandbutter}} Given the value of addressing these inquiries (among numerous others), it becomes worthwhile trying to acquire large amounts of historical occupational data.
-This data usually comes in the form of large lists of textual descriptions.
-"Lives of fishing and farm work", is a stereotypical entry found in sources such as censuses, marriage certificates, etc. The task of the researcher is then to take these descriptions and turn them into standardized occupational categories (61110: 'Farmer' and 64100: 'Fisherman' in the HISCO system).
-With the invention of HISCAM \citep{Lambert2013} and its derivations \citep{Clark2022ThreeNew}, it has also become common to convert these categories into a single measure of social status based on occupation.
+To generate insights into topics such as women's empowerment \citep{Goldin2006}, social mobility \citep{Clark2023}, the effects of railways \citep{Berger2019Railways, gorges2025tracksmodernityrailroadsgrowth}, first-nature geography \citep{Vedel2023}, the origins of the Industrial Revolution \citep{Allen2009}, and the interplay of technology and development \citep{Morkyr2016}, we need reliable information on people's occupations.
+This motivates the collection of large-scale datasets of historical occupational data.
+Much of this information comes in the form of long lists of textual descriptions (e.g., census records or marriage certificates).
+An example could be ``\textit{Lives of fishing and farm work},'' which would need to be converted into standardized occupational categories (61110: ``Farmer'' and 64100: ``Fisherman'' in the HISCO system).

-The challenge of transforming raw textual occupational descriptions into standardized categories is not trivial, necessitating either a lot of manual work by error-prone research assistants or sophisticated methods for interpreting and categorizing text data using the classifcal natural language processing toolbox.
-In particular, the diversity of occupational descriptions is a problem.\footnote{The Danish censuses 1787-1901 \citep{LinkLives2022Guide, ddd_method2015} contain no less than 17,865 unique descriptions corresponding to the occupation 'farm servant'} The classical approach to HISCO coding involves classical string matching and string cleaning using e.g. regular expressions.
-Because of negations, changing spelling conventions, typos and transcription errors, this quickly becomes complex or error-prone.
-Typically the following steps are involved \footnote{An example of this is \citep{salgo60_hiscokoder}}:
+The challenge of transforming raw textual occupational descriptions into standardized categories is not trivial, requiring either extensive manual work by error-prone research assistants or sophisticated methods from the classical natural language processing toolbox.
+In particular, the diversity of occupational descriptions is problematic.\footnote{For example, the Danish censuses 1787–1901 \citep{LinkLives2022Guide, ddd_method2015} contain no fewer than 17,865 unique descriptions corresponding to the occupation ``farm servant.''
+See \cite{Schurer2015} for similar challenges in coding British censuses.} The traditional approach to HISCO coding involves string matching and cleaning using, for instance, regular expressions.
+Because of negations, changing spelling conventions, typos, and transcription errors, this process quickly becomes complex and error-prone.
+Typically, the following steps are involved:

-\begin{enumerate} \item Domain knowledge is applied in forming rules for cleaning strings "srvnt" becomes "servant", "sgt." becomes "sergent", and so on. \item Stop words are removed "He is the servant" becomes "servant", "after a long career he retired" becomes "retired". \item The unique remaining strings are manually matched to the HISCO catalogue \end{enumerate}
+\begin{enumerate} \item Apply domain knowledge to clean strings: ``Srvnt'' becomes ``servant,'' ``sgt.'' becomes ``sergeant,'' and so on. \item Remove stop words: ``He is the servant'' becomes ``servant''; ``after a long career he retired'' becomes ``retired.'' \item Manually match the remaining unique strings to the HISCO catalog. \end{enumerate}